Last Updated on January 20, 2022 by Michael Joseph

 Cheese is a fermented dairy product, and it comes in all different shapes and sizes; some cheese is hard and very strong, while other types of cheese can be mild and soft.

-Here is the full profile of cheddar cheese per 100g (9);
+Since it is probably the most popular cheese in the world, here is the full profile of cheddar cheese per 100g (9);

 5. Clotted Cream